barryosull/barryosull.com/README.md

 - Add page caching
     - Convert action/responder so they return a response OBJ, instead of echoing headers/content
     - Add caching to dispatcher layer
+- Better deploy scripts, what I have currently is crap
 - Make annotations persistent
 - Add basic login for annotations feature
 - Add tests for get routes (just make sure they work)